backupbrew/switchbrew/Shared Database services.md

 Takes an input u64, an input u128, and returns an output 0x28-byte struct.

+## QueryLastPlayTime

+Takes a type-0x6 output buffer containing an array where the struct size is 0x18-bytes, and a type-0x5 input buffer containing an array of u64s.
+Returns an output u32.

+## QueryPlayEvent

+Takes an input u32, a type-0x6 output buffer containing an array where the struct size is 0x38-bytes, and returns an output u32.

+## GetAvailablePlayEventRange

+No input, returns 3 output u32s.

+## QueryAccountEvent

+Takes an input u32, a type-0x6 output buffer containing an array where the struct size is 0x38-bytes, and returns an output u32.

+## QueryAccountPlayEvent

+Takes an input u32, an input u128, a type-0x6 output buffer containing an array where the struct size is 0x28-bytes, and returns an output u32.

+## GetAvailableAccountPlayEventRange

+Takes an input u128 and returns 3 output u32s.

 ## QueryApplicationPlayStatisticsForSystem

 Takes a type-0x6 output buffer containing an array of